Vanderbilt leads stacked field at SEC Tournament

 Some of the most intriguing baseball of the SEC Tournament is always on Tuesday, when the 5-12 seeds play in a single-elimination knockout round before the bracket switches to a double-elimination format on Wednesday.

 The games are particularly important for teams on the NCAA Tournament bubble.
 This year, the programs that fit that description are Florida (33-23, 13-17) and Missouri (34-21, 13-16).
-Other teams that wouldn’t mind a few more wins to enhance their resume include Auburn and Ole Miss.
+Other teams that wouldn’t mind a few more wins to enhance their resumes include Auburn and Ole Miss.

 POWERFUL COMMODORES

 The Commodores are hitting .318 as a team and are tied for the league lead with 77 homers.
-The lineup is especially impressive.
-Sophomore Austin Martin is among the nation’s leaders with a .432 batting average.
+Sophomore Austin Martin is among the nation’s leaders in batting at .432.
 JJ Bleday has 25 homers in his junior season after hitting just six during his first two years combined.

 Corbin said both have worked to become elite players.